Documentation

 This model assumes that sympathetic nerve (SN) responses follow a short stimulus with constant latency.
 The amplitude of these responses is estimated in the framework of a general linear convolution model, using a canonical skin conductance response function (SCRF), under linear time-invariance assumptions, and an informed, linear neural model.

-- A head-to-head comparison of SCRalyze and Ledalab, two model-based methods for skin conductance analysis.
+- Bach DR (2014).
+A head-to-head comparison of SCRalyze and Ledalab, two model-based methods for skin conductance analysis.
 Biological Psychology, 103, 63-88.
-[PubMed]
+[PubMed] (direct comparison with Ledalab)

 Non-linear model for event-related SCR

-This model is used(e. g. for anticipatory responses in fear conditioning, and assumes that the onset of the neural response is not precisely known, and estimate onset, dispersion, and amplitude of the response.
-They use the same SCRF as models for eSCR, but the neural model now becomes non-linear.
-Model inversion is therefore accomplished in the mathematical framework of Dynamic Causal Modelling (DCM), using a variational Bayes inversion scheme.
+This model is used, e.g. for conditioned (anticiaptory) responses in fear conditioning.
+It assumes that the onset of the neural response is not precisely known, and estimates onset, dispersion, and amplitude of the response.
+Non-linear model inversion is accomplished in the computational framework of the Variational Bayes approach.

-- This was described in: Bach DR, Daunizeau J, Friston KJ, Dolan RJ (2010).
+- Bach DR, Daunizeau J, Friston KJ, Dolan RJ (2010).
 Dynamic causal modelling of anticipatory skin conductance responses.
 Biological Psychology, 85, 163-70.
-[PubMed]
+[PubMed] (proof of principle of the non-linear model for SCR)

-- The latest recommendations for an improved algorithm are published here: Staib M, Castegnetti G, Bach DR (2015).
+- Staib M, Castegnetti G, Bach DR (2015).
 Optimising a model-based approach to inferring fear learning from skin conductance responses.
 Journal of Neuroscience Methods, 255, 131-138.
-[PubMed]
+[PubMed] (optimisation of the algorithm and latest recommendations)

 Models for spontaneous skin conductance fluctuations (SF)

-- The AUC model, a test for LTI assumptions, and a modified SCRF for SF were introduced in: Bach DR, Friston KJ, Dolan RJ (2010).
+- Bach DR, Friston KJ, Dolan RJ (2010).
 Analytic measures for quantification of arousal from spontaneous skin conductance fluctuations.
 International Journal of Psychophysiology, 76, 52-55.
-[PubMed]
+[PubMed] (test for LTI assumptions, a modified SCRF for SF, AUC method)

-- The DCM for spontaneous fluctuations is described in: Bach DR, Daunizeau J, Kuelzow N, Friston KJ, Dolan RJ (2011).
+- Bach DR, Daunizeau J, Kuelzow N, Friston KJ, Dolan RJ (2011).
 Dynamic causal modelling of spontaneous fluctuations in skin conductance.
 Psychophysiology, 48, 252-257.
-[PubMed]
+[PubMed] (Non-linear model for SF)

-- A fast inversion approximation building on Matching Pursuit is introduced in: Bach DR, Staib M (2015).
+- Bach DR, Staib M (2015).
 A matching pursuit algorithm for inferring tonic sympathetic arousal from spontaneous skin conductance fluctuations.
-Psychophysiology, in press.
-[PubMed]
+Psychophysiology, 52, 1106-1112.
+[PubMed] (MP approximation for SF)

 Models for pupil data